ios-xr/Solenoid/README.md

 The changes to the RIB are accomplished by using [gRPC](http://www.grpc.io/) calls to send JSON modeled by YANG.
 The YANG model currently in use is [Cisco-IOS-XR-ip-static-cfg] (https://github.com/YangModels/yang/blob/master/vendor/cisco/xr/600/Cisco-IOS-XR-ip-static-cfg.yang), see [Current Limitations](#current-limitations) for more information.

-[exaBGP] (https://github.com/Exa-Networks/exabgp) is used for reading BGP updates.
-Exabgp is a tool for monitoring BGP network announcements, withdrawals, etc. and it triggers the gRPC changes based on these updates.
+[exaBGP] (https://github.com/Exa-Networks/exabgp) is used for reading BGP updates. exaBGP is a tool for monitoring BGP network announcements, withdrawals, etc. and it triggers the gRPC changes based on these updates.

 Please refer to the [Wiki](https://github.com/ios-xr/Solenoid/wiki) for further documentation.